cptwunderlich/adventofcode2020/README.md

 The second part was even easier.
 We are simply looking for two numbers x and y where `y - x = 2` and the result is `x + 1`.

+Edit: After looking at the solutions, I'm kind of upset.
+You can look at the problem as a binary string and then it can be solved in about three lines...